METR1CKA/METR1CKA/README.md

 * 💻 IT student at the UTT (Technological University of Torreón)

-* :teacher: Passionate about learning and teaching
+* 👨‍🏫 Passionate about learning and teaching

 * 👨🏻‍💻 Junior software developer in backend